Plants Have Feelings -banner.png

 PlantsHaveFeelings.gif

-In 2024, Erina revisited the project through collaborating with William Collins to activate the empty soil plot in front of Southern Exposure to add donated plants, in celebration of the organization’s 50th anniversary.
+In 2024, Alejo revisited the project, collaborating with William Collins to activate an empty soil plot in front of Southern Exposure, adding donated plants to celebrate the organization’s 50th anniversary.
+Collins, who has been a fixture in the Alabama and 20th community

 Lian at SFAI Library by Alejo